Data Guide

 Important context: market benchmark behavior, not full physical holding cost simulation

-S&P 500 data source and usage on the homepage
+S&P 500 data source and usage

 To keep timeline calculations stable, missing months in the raw sequence are handled in a consistent way so that scenario outputs remain comparable.

 You can optionally include transaction cost per contribution and TER drag, which helps approximate investing friction instead of assuming a cost-free world.
+A typical low-cost index fund carries a TER of 0.03 to 0.20% per year.

 When selected years move beyond historical coverage, your own assumed annual return is used for the forward period.